EU funded projects

-The Polish Financial Supervision Authority (hereinafter: PFSA) participates in the implementation of the assistance projects, in particular European Union funded projects, acting both as a beneficiary and a donor.
+The Polish Financial Supervision Authority (KNF) participates in the implementation of assistance projects, in particular EU funded projects, acting both as a beneficiary and project promoter.

-1. The PFSA as a donor of the EU funded assistance projects.
+1. The KNF as a promoter of EU funded assistance projects.

-The experts of the PFSA, involved in the assistance projects, in particular EU funded projects, facilitate the democratic transformations adjusting the candidate countries to the EU structures.
+The KNF experts involved in assistance projects, in particular EU funded projects, facilitate the democratic transition, adjusting the candidate countries, or countries covered by the European neighbourhood policy, to the EU structures.

-In line with the main idea of the assistance projects, their principal objective is to support the candidate country or potential candidate countries applying for the EU accession in development, strengthening and harmonization of law, structures and controlling procedures necessary to assure compliance of the public administration with the international standards.
-The assistance projects are long-term projects and require constant cooperation between the public administration bodies and therefore significant human resources of the donor institution need to be engaged.
+In line with the main idea of assistance projects, their principal objective is to support a candidate country or potential candidate countries applying for the EU accession in the development, strengthening and harmonisation of law, structures and controlling procedures which are necessary to ensure compliance of public administration with international standards.
+Assistance projects are long-term projects which require constant cooperation between public administration bodies, and therefore significant human resources of the project promoter need to be engaged.

-Please find below information on the projects of the PFSA as a donor of the EU:
+Please find below information on the projects carried out by the KNF as a project promoter of the EU:

-- Twinning Contract between the PFSA and the Bulgarian Financial Supervision Commission (PHARE BG/2004/IB/FI/02)
+- Twinning Contract between the KNF and the Bulgarian Financial Supervision Commission (PHARE BG/2004/IB/FI/02)